Former K-State players start agency to help local college athletes with NIL

 “It gives us a chance for us college students to capitalize through our success and learn more about the ways of engagement thought other companies that are trying to do deals with us,” Anudike-Uzomah said.

-Lockett looks forward to building more clients like recently signing K-State Womens Player Ayoka Lee and working with partners in former NFL QB Spergon Wynn along with Kylie Cook.
+Lockett looks forward to building more clients like recently signing K-State women’s basketball player Ayoka Lee and working with partners in former NFL QB Spergon Wynn along with sports agent Kylie Cook.
 The new world of NIL is seen as a learning venture for all.

 “Really just building that success tool to where they feel like, you know what, when I come into this agency, Lockett said.
 “I’m coming in as a player, but I leave as an accomplished business person.”